Polyrhythm/GCS-site/content/about/_index.md

 Members span the range from Cinematics Directors, Lighting Artists, Environment Artists, Directors of Photography, and, of course, Cinematographers.

 The group is newly-founded and thus still assembling rules and operating procedures.
-If you're interested in knowing more or joining, please email us <a href="mailto:ryan@gcsoc.org">here</a>.
+We're currently not looking to expand our membership just yet, but if you have questions or believe you are a perfect fit for such a group, please email us <a href="mailto:ryan@gcsoc.org">here</a>.